 DEI is a universal term used to signal a sector of work in organizations.
 Each terminology signals a specific focus that is expected when doing this work.
 Other terms you may hear are globalism, multiculturalism, cultural competency, equity and justice, justice and belonging, etc. In this workshop, we will discuss the meaning and implications of the terminology and review frameworks that support the action that is needed to align this work to your mission, community, and resources.

 It’s the living curriculum that makes our mission authentic, and we’ve entered a new era of education leadership where recruiting, hiring, and elevating talent is the top strategic imperative.
 Having navigated through the global pandemic in the midst of a highly volatile economy, the ability to successfully build a cohesive team of gifted educators will be crucial to the growth plan for every school – and to the career of every head of school and division leader.
 In this session we’ll share talent strategies to grow the quality and qualities of the school’s most valuable asset.

-In this session, we will discuss the trends among students, faculty, and parents contributing to excessive pressures to succeed.
+This session will discuss the trends among students, faculty, and parents contributing to excessive pressures to succeed.
 We will explore quantitative and qualitative data from independent school students and faculty to surface common themes regarding pressure to succeed.
 Finally, we will provide best practices on ways schools and parents can help students feel more grounded and less stressed.

 Participants in this session will:

 As we focus our attention on coming out of this turbulent year—the social distancing, the learning loss, and especially the mental health and well-being of our students—let’s not forget the effect that the pandemic has had on our teachers and school leaders.
 A focus on well-being is now core for schools.